dsc-courses/practice.dsc80.com/problems/sp22-final/sp22-final-q05.md

 # BEGIN SUBPROB

-(1.5 pts) In which option was probabilistic imputation conditional on `"genre"` used?
+In which option was probabilistic imputation conditional on `"genre"` used?

 # BEGIN SOLN

+**Answer: ** Option A

 -   First, note that in Option B, all three missing values are filled in with the same number, 7.
 The mean of the observed values in